mchenliu/Capstone_Project_Spotify_Data_Analysis/README.md

 4. [Visualization](/4_Visualization/)
 5. [Problems](/5_Problems/)

+## Tools Used
+- :snake: Python: The backbone of my project, used to perform all tasks.
+Key libraries include:
+  - Pandas: Used for data cleaning and manipulation.
+  - Spotipy: Used to fetch artist genres.
+  - Matplotlib:
+  - Seaborn:
+- :notebook: Jupyter Notebooks: Used to run my Python scripts and seemlessly integrate notes and analysis.
+- :computer: Visual Studio Code: My pirmary IDE for executing Python scripts.
+- :octopus: Git & Github: My go-to for version control and tracking my project progress.

 ## Questions to Answer
 Below are the questions I want to answer in my project:
 1. What are the 20 most played tracks and artists? 🎶